eclipse-theia/theia/doc/Internals.md

 ## Complete example

-If you wish to see the complete implementation of what I refered too in this documentation see [this commit](https://github.com/theia-ide/theia/commit/99d191f19bd2a3e93098470ca1bb7b320ab344a1).
+If you wish to see the complete implementation of what I referred too in this documentation see [this commit](https://github.com/theia-ide/theia/commit/99d191f19bd2a3e93098470ca1bb7b320ab344a1).

 # Contribution Providers